jaccomoc/jactl/docs/pages/language-guide.md

 ### Regex Matching

-Jacsal provides two operators for doing regular expression (regex) find and regex subsitutions.
+Jactl provides two operators for doing regular expression (regex) find and regex subsitutions.
 The `=~` operator is used for matching a string against a regex pattern.
 It does the equivalent of Java's `Matcher.find()` to check if a substring matches the given pattern.
 The regex pattern syntax is the same as that used by the Pattern class in Java so for detail information about how to